-On a semi-annual basis through July 1, 2006, Counties will review service providers' progress towards ensuring that:
+On a semi-annual basis, Counties will review service providers' progress towards ensuring that:

 - 1. Services to working age adults are consistent with this policy; - 2.
-Each participant is gainfully employed or has an employment plan; and
+Each participant is gainfully employed or has an employment plan; and - 3.
+Each participant has received assistance and made progress on the plan.